 HOW I WORK

 Therapy offers a way to slow down and listen inward.
-It isn’t about getting rid of what’s uncomfortable, but about learning to stay with what’s there so you can understand what it might be asking for.
+It isn’t about getting rid of what’s uncomfortable, but about learning to stay with what’s there so you can understand what it might be needing.

 I work with people who are carrying a lot, often more than they let others see.
 Together we explore and make sense of what’s happening, what’s led you here and what you might want for yourself going forward.

 My approach is collaborative and responsive, guided by what you bring and what we discover as the work unfolds.
-My aim is to understand what life looks and feels like for you, while attending to what’s been hidden, quiet or overlooked.
-It’s an invitation to slow down and return to what feels real.
+My aim is to understand what life looks and feels like for you, while attending to what may have been hidden, quiet or overlooked.
+It’s an invitation to slow down and reconnect with what feels grounded and real.

 Together we bring steadiness to what’s happening inside, paying attention to the feelings, thoughts and stories that move through you.
-With enough care and curiosity, we begin to see what’s ready for something new.
+With enough care and curiosity, we begin to see what’s ready to be met differently.

 • Anxiety, stress and overwhelm